 Middle School Honors Courses

 Classroom teachers meet the needs of learners daily by tailoring through classroom differentiation.
-Additionally, all OPS middle schools offer honors courses in English language arts, mathematics and science.
+Additionally, all middle schools in ou district offer honors courses in English language arts, mathematics and science.
 These courses enhance and enrich learning experiences for students by offering an accelerated learning pace and diving deeper and with more complexity into the content

 All our middle schools offer: